Linear Stability Analysis

 Real eigenvalues

-When both eigenvalues of JJ are real, nearby trajectories move without rotating around the stationary point.
+When both eigenvalues of are real, nearby trajectories move without rotating around the stationary point.
 The signs of the two eigenvalues set the three cases below.

 Attractive node